 \section{Abstract}

 In the Riemannian setting, every flat Cartan--Hadamard manifold is isometric to Euclidean space, the canonical model that underlies the theory of Sobolev spaces and guarantees the sharpness/rigidity of the Hardy inequality, the uncertainty principle, and the Caffarelli--Kohn--Nirenberg (CKN) inequality.
 In this paper, we show that on a flat Finsler Cartan--Hadamard manifold --- Berwald's metric space --- the classical picture alters radically: the Nash embedding theorem fails, the Sobolev space becomes nonlinear, and the Hardy and uncertainty inequalities break down completely, whereas the CKN inequality exhibits a sharp threshold in its validity depending on a parameter.
-By contrast, on Funk metric spaces --- another class of Finsler Cartan--Hadamard manifolds --- this threshold behavior disappears, although all the other non-Riemannian features persist.
+By contrast, on Funk metric spaces --- a class of Finsler Cartan--Hadamard manifolds of constant negative curvature --- this threshold behaviour disappears, although all the other non-Riemannian features persist.
 We trace this divergence to the lower bound of the $S$-curvature.
 As a consequence, the failure of the aforementioned functional inequalities is established for a broad class of Finsler manifolds that includes both Berwald's and the Funk metric spaces.